Ancient-Majik-Tech/Learn.Tutorial.Collections/Design Layout/Project/RealmsProject_DL.md

 ### Whats Next

 First you should celebrate, you have made your first project.
-After that you will want to check out [Logic System Design][DL Design System] and think out the makeup you will want your project to be made up of.
+After that you will want to check out [Logic System][DL Design System] and think out the makeup you will want your project to be made up of.

 ### Additional Materials

 - Next Steps
-	- [Logic System Design][DL Proj System]
+	- [Logic System][DL Proj System]
 	- [Project Documentation][DL Proj Docu]
 	- [Changes][DL Proj Changes]
 - Topic Reading